 His work has been published in Cambio (Mexico), EFE (Spain), GlobalPost (USA), The Huffington Post (USA), Transit (Japan) and Vice Magazine (USA), among others.
 His list of NGO and UN clients includes the American Red Cross, CARE, Mercy Corps, Oxfam, Save the Children and UNICEF.
 He has produced corporate photography for commercial clients such as KONE and Showtime.

 Rodrigo is trilingual in English, French, and Spanish.
-He speaks and writes intermediate Bahasa Indonesia.
+He speaks and writes Bahasa Indonesia and Haitian Creole.

 Rodrigo holds a bachelor’s degree in journalism (Bilbao, Spain & Worcester, UK) and a master’s degree in international relations from The Fletcher School (Tufts University, USA).